Alien (franchise): The Predator (2018)

 Stuntwoman Breanna Watkins, in scenes that were filmed but not used, portrayed a masked Ellen Ripley in one alternate ending of Shane Black's The Predator (2018), and an unmasked adult Rebecca "Newt" Jorden in a second alternate ending, meant to tie the main Predator franchise to the Alien franchise in which the characters first appeared, in a manner separate from the pre-existing Alien vs. Predator franchise and incorporating the plot element of time travel; Watkins later elaborated that of the two roles portrayed, while she was serving as a stand-in for Ellen Ripley ahead of a failed attempt at a Sigourney Weaver cameo, that she had actually portrayed Newt Jorden in the original ending, and had been in early discussions about potentially reprising the role in a potential Alien vs. Predator-focused sequel to The Predator.

 Predator: Badlands (2025)

-The release of the trailer to the Predator movie Predator: Badlands would reveal Elle Fanning portrays dual roles of Thia and Tessa whom as robot synthetics, the Weyland-Yutani corporation is also featured integrating element from the Alien series into a Predator movie.
+The 2025 film Predator: Badlands would reveal Elle Fanning portrays dual roles of Thia and Tessa whom as robot synthetics, the Weyland-Yutani corporation is also featured integrating element from the Alien series into a Predator film.